karlyndiary/AtliQ-Hardware-Sales-Insights-Data-Analysis/README.md

     * Data & Analytics Team
     * IT
 3. End result - An automated dashboard providing quick and latest sights to support Data-driven decision making.
-4. Success Criteria -
+4. Success Criteria
-* Dahboard uncovering sales order insights with the latest data available.
+    * Dashboard uncovering sales order insights with the latest data available.
     * Sales team able to make better decisions and prove 10% cost saving of total spend.
     * Sales analysis stops data gathering manually to save 20% of business time and reinvest it value added activity.

 ### Tools Used
 * MySQL